 2. Meet And Exceed Your Employer's Expectations

-You should also make sure your boss knows you are in fact consistently meeting and/or exceeding his or her expectations.
-You may work 9, 10, 12 hours a day, but it won't matter if your boss doesn't know it or you don't get the anticipated results!
+You should also make sure your boss knows you are, in fact, consistently meeting and/or exceeding his or her expectations.
+You may work 10 hours a day, but it won't matter if your boss doesn't know it or you don't get the anticipated results!

 How will you communicate your efforts and results to your employer?
 Don't rely on them to evaluate this.
 Your performance, or lack thereof, may not come up until there is a need for a scapegoat or something goes wrong.